-This program is designed to prepare you for an entry level role in the alcohol and other drugs sector, where you will provide services and interventions to clients with drug and alcohol dependency.
+This certificate is designed to prepare you for an entry-level role in the AOD sector, providing services and interventions to clients who may be experiencing harmful effects from substance use, addiction and/or dependency.

 You will learn through:

-There is support for students to develop language, literacy and numeracy skills required to succeed in the program.
+There is support for students to develop language, literacy and numeracy skills required to succeed in this certificate.

-The program will enable you to gain skills and knowledge that are directly applicable to workplace practices.
-Peer learning and networking will be fostered throughout the program through classroom discussion and the online learning system.
-The program also incorporates project based learning (both group and individual work).
+The curriculum will enable you to gain skills and knowledge that are directly applicable to workplace practices.
+Peer learning and networking will be fostered throughout the course through classroom discussion and the online learning system.
+There will also be project-based learning (both group and individual work).

 Assessments will incorporate a range of methods to indicate student performance and ability to apply required knowledge and skills as set out by each unit of competency.
 Assessment methods include but are not limited to: